SecwatchERS/mapples/documentation-payload/mapples/contributing/apiresolvers.md

 ## Creating a New API Resolver

-New API resolvers must be a new .NET 4.0 Class library project under the Apollo solution.
+New API resolvers must be a new .NET 4.0 Class library project under the Mapples solution.
 This new project should have a new class that follows the naming schema of `XxxxResolver` and inherits from the `IWin32ApiResolver` interface.

 ### IWin32ApiResolver

-The `IWin32ApiResolver` must implement three functions (though only one of which is currently leveraged in the Apollo code base).
+The `IWin32ApiResolver` must implement three functions (though only one of which is currently leveraged in the Mapples code base).

 ```
 // The most important function to implement - used universally across the code base